 In memory of the who lost their lives in the Estonia catastrophe

 Next to Galärvarvskyrkogården lies the Estonia memorial.
-The names of the 815 people who lost their lives when the cruise ship Estonia sank in 1994 are engraved in the monument.
-The monument itself if made of bright granite and was designed by the Polish sculptor Mirosław Bałka.
+The names of the 815 people who lost their lives when the cruise ship Estonia sank in 1994 are engraved on the monument.
+The monument itself is made of bright granite and was designed by the Polish sculptor Mirosław Bałka.

-The basic mold is a triangle with an entrance from the short side and a stair leading up to Galärvarvskyrkogården.
+The basic mould is a triangle with an entrance from the short side and a stair leading up to Galärvarvskyrkogården.
 In the middle of the monument stands a tree with an iron ring at the bottom.
-Upon the ring are written the coordinates for the sinking place.
-The memorial was inaugurated on the third anniversary of the sinking on September 28th 1997 with a speech from the politician Birgitta Dahl.
+The coordinates of where the ship sank are written on the ring.
+The memorial was inaugurated on the third anniversary of the sinking on 28th September 1997, with a speech from the politician Birgitta Dahl.